RBSC/Carnivore2/Doc/readme.txt

 Contact information
 -------------------

-The members of RBSC group Tnt23, Wierzbowsky, Pyhesty, Ptero, GreyWolf, SuperMax and DJS3000 can be contacted via the group's e-mail
+The members of RBSC group Tnt23, Wierzbowsky, Pyhesty, Ptero, GreyWolf, SuperMax, VWarlock and DJS3000 can be contacted via the group's e-mail address:
-address:

 info@rbsc.su